 What do you picture at the mention of Miami?
 Beautiful people, sunny beaches, and an incomparable nightlife are most likely conjured.
 However, that’ obvious and unlikely the interest of those who have but brief moments to spend in town.
 Rather than seeking the most-sought-after tourist points, think more like a local.
-Large lines, spiked prices, and confused tourists do not sound pleasurable, but you can evade the obvious attractions, deciding to pay more attention to available activities, aligning your personal interests with all Miami has to offer.
+Large lines, spiked prices, and confused tourists do not sound pleasurable, but you can evade the obvious attractions, deciding to pay more attention to available activities, aligning your interests with all Miami has to offer.

 Art Deco District

 Sure, you can view plenty of sun-kissed beaches in Miami, but those who know better, enjoy the artistic sites strewn throughout the Art Deco district.
 Architectural enthusiasts from around the world feast eyes on the unique hotel trims and theatrically engineered designs reminiscent of the 1920s.
 Two hotels, the Park Central and Imperial, serve as present examples of this flamboyant and dated design style.
 The Art Deco district serves host to over 800 buildings from the era.
+Little Havana

 Vizcaya Museum and Gardens